The Jazz Doof

 Mastersonics vs Dance Makers Collective

 The feast reaches its exuberant climax.
-Mastersonics bring together the Bellingen region's absolute top-shelf session players: jazz cats of the highest order who take well-known songs and cook them down into the most irresistibly funky, soulful, party-central renditions imaginable.
+Mastersonics bring together this region's top-shelf session players: jazz cats of the highest order who take well-known songs and cook them down into the most irresistibly funky, soulful, party-central renditions imaginable.
 This is the dessert trolley that makes you abandon all restraint.

 But the feast doesn't stop there...
-Facilitators from Sydney's Dance Makers Collective, having already delivered three free workshops designed to liberate even the most timid of movers, now animate the dance floor, guiding the crowd into jiving, gliding, communal euphoria.
+Sydney's Dance Makers Collective, having delivered three free workshops designed to liberate even the most timid of movers, now animate the dance floor, guiding the crowd into jiving, gliding, communal euphoria.